sous-chefs/syslog_ng/README.md

 ##### Example 3 - Multiple of the same filter given as an Array

-- syslog-ng implicitly takes multiple filters within a contained group without a boolean operator as being `and`'d so the library explicitly specify it if no other operator has been given.
+- syslog-ng implicitly takes multiple filters within a contained group without a Boolean operator as being `and`'d so the library explicitly specify it if no other operator has been given.

 ```ruby
 'container' => {